University of South Carolina String Project a model for others - South Carolina Radio Network

 Teachers are undergraduate and graduate students supervised by USC faculty members.

 Undergraduates learn new skills and test their roles as professionals in an environment that rewards competence.
-Many orchestra teachers throughout the state were undergraduate teachers in the USC String Project.
-“This is my 22nd year we have graduated 105 teachers in that time.
-And 70 percent are still teaching which is extraordinary,” said Barnes.
+Many orchestra teachers throughout the state were once undergraduate teachers themselves in the USC String Project.

+“This is my 22nd year,” Barnes said.
+“We have graduated 105 teachers in that time.
+And 70 percent are still teaching, which is extraordinary.”